ntemposd/my-website/content/docs/tech-worker/lime/index.md

 ## My role at Lime

-When Lime launched in Thessaloniki, Greece back in 2019, an opportunity to cross paths with a global tech unicorn and observe operations from the inside was just around the corner.
-I really felt super curious, and somehow managed to land a short-term lime worker position where I was mainly hunting scooters with a small lorry around the city during night shifts.
+When Lime launched in Thessaloniki back in 2019, an opportunity to cross paths with a global tech unicorn and observe operations from the inside was just around the corner.
+I really felt super curious, and somehow managed to land a short-term Lime worker position for mainly hunting scooters with a Mini-Van around the city during nights.

-* Hunting scooters around the city using Lime's van
+* Hunting scooters around the city
 * Scooters quality assurance
-* Scooters battery check
 * Deploying scooters at the deployment points
 * On-the-Spot supporting scooter riders with the app

 ## Life at Lime

-Lime's warehouse strategically positioned at the Thessaloniki, Greece downtown following a 24/7 modus operandi has been a team of 20, mainly drivers and hardware engineers.
+Lime's scooter warehouse strategically positioned at Thessaloniki's downtown was not only the workplace of ~20 drivers and hardware engineers, but also a nice place for huddling before and after shifts.
 Highlight of this position?
-Hmmm... you get as many scooter rides as you want for free.
+Apart from getting unlimited scooter rides for free; getting a flavor of all Thessaloniki's neighborhoods.

 {{< img src="lime.jpg" alt="scooter-in-the-middle-of-road" caption="<em>Thessaloniki Down Town</em>" class="border-0" >}}